One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Abstract

 \section{Abstract}

-We study a model system with nematic and magnetic orders, within a channel geometry modelled by an interval, $[-D, D]$.
-The system is characterised by a tensor-valued nematic order parameter $\Qvec$ and a vector-valued magnetisation $\Mvec$, and the observable states are modelled as stable critical points of an appropriately defined free energy.
-In particular, the full energy includes a nemato-magnetic coupling term characterised by a parameter $c$.
-We (i) derive $L^\infty$ bounds for $\Qvec$ and $\Mvec$; (ii) prove a uniqueness result in parameter regimes defined by $c$, $D$ and material- and temperature-dependent correlation lengths; (iii) analyse order reconstruction solutions, possessing domain walls, and their stabilities as a function of $D$ and $c$ and (iv) perform numerical studies that elucidate the interplay of $c$ and $D$ for multistability.
+We study a model system with nematic and magnetic order, within a channel geometry modelled by an interval, $[-D, D]$.
+The system is characterised by a tensor-valued nematic order parameter $\Qvec$ and a vector-valued magnetisation $\Mvec$, and the observable states are modelled as stable critical points of an appropriately defined free energy which includes a nemato-magnetic coupling term, characterised by a parameter $c$.
+We (i) derive $L^\infty$ bounds for $\Qvec$ and $\Mvec$; (ii) prove a uniqueness result in specified parameter regimes; (iii) analyse order reconstruction solutions, possessing domain walls, and their stabilities as a function of $D$ and $c$ and (iv) perform numerical studies that elucidate the interplay of $c$ and $D$ for multistability.

 \begin{AMS} 34D20, 34C23, 76A15 \end{AMS}